dfinity/icp-cli-recipes/docs/recipe-readme-template.md

 ## Usage

-Example of how to reference a recipe in an `icp.yaml` file:
+Example of how to reference this recipe in an `icp.yaml` file:

 ```yaml
 canisters: